 Ask a banker

 Asking a banker will assure that you receive the best advice available for the products their bank offer.
-They will have in depth knowledge of the mortgages that their bank provide and this might well include some special offers that are only available to customers who go to them directly.
-They are bank employees and as such are on a salary, but might also be in a position to receive performance related benefits.
+They will have in-depth knowledge of the mortgages that their bank provides and this might well include some special offers that are only available to customers who go to them directly.
+They are bank employees and as such are on a salary, but might also be in a position to receive performance-related benefits.
 What they will not be able to do is advise you on anything that their establishment doesn’t offer, so they will be unable to discuss comparative offers from other lenders.
-Basically, they are a sales person, there to sell their lenders products to potential customers.
+Basically, they are a salesperson, there to sell their lenders products to potential customers.

 Ask a broker

-Mortgage brokers, such as Multi-Choice, are there to work for you, the borrower.
-They can examine the wider market and offer you advice on a range or products from different lenders, and they are normally paid via commission for the sale of mortgage products so should not cost you anything.
+Mortgage brokers, are there to work for you, the borrower.
+They can examine the wider market and offer you advice on a range of products from different lenders, and they are normally paid via commission for the sale of mortgage products so should not cost you anything.
 Brokers are financial professionals there to offer advice and guidance on the purchasing of mortgages.

 Ultimately, both bankers and brokers can offer helpful advice, but you need to decide which is going to offer you the best options for your situation.